dbobrenko/dbobrenko.github.io/_posts/2016-11-03-async-deeprl.md

 ```

-In the original implementation they've used [RMSProp](http://www.cs.toronto.edu/~tijmen/csc321/slides/lecture_slides_lec6.pdf) optimizer with `decay=0.99`, `epsilon=0.1` and linearly annealing learning rate over the course of training.
-To simplify, I've replaced all of this stuff with [Adam](https://arxiv.org/abs/1412.6980) optimizer:
+In the original implementation they've used [RMSProp](http://www.cs.toronto.edu/~tijmen/csc321/slides/lecture_slides_lec6.pdf) optimizer with `decay=0.99`, `epsilon=0.1`, linearly annealing learning rate over the course of training and shared statistics across threads.
+To simplify, I've replaced all of this stuff with [Adam](https://arxiv.org/abs/1412.6980) optimizer (however it can be more unstable than shared RMSProp):

 ```python
 w = 84 # screen width